Thalvik/resdiary-api-client/README.md

 ]);
 ```

-Since token is lasting 24 hours, you want to check if you havent already saved token, for example in database
+Since token is lasting 24 hours, you want to check if you havent already saved token, for example calling in
+your custom function to check it in database

 ```php
 $tokenSaved = someFunctionToRetrieveSaved24hToken('YOUR_RESDIARY_TOKEN_NAME');